Dartmouth College student groups: Dartmouth College Libertarians

 The College Libertarians are a group of Dartmouth students committed to the cause of liberty who host events and invite speakers to campus to discuss libertarian issues.
-The organization participates in DPU debates and encourages students on campus to critically examine the present nature of the two-party system, which it views as a false dichotomy toward political discourse.

 Dartmouth College Republicans

-One of the primary outlets for politically conservative and libertarian students on campus is the College Republicans.
-The organization hosts visiting lecturers, conducts awareness campaigns, and mobilizes students to vote and work on the campaigns of local candidates.
-Every four years during the New Hampshire Primary, this group organizes forums for presidential candidates and volunteers to work on state and national campaigns.
-The New Hampshire Federation of College Republicans was founded by the Dartmouth College Republicans.
-The Dartmouth Republicans were defunct as of Spring 203, when the Dartmouth Conservatives formed after a leadership dispute on the executive board.
+The Dartmouth College Republicans were founded in 1958.
+It is the founding chapter of the New Hampshire Federation of College Republicans.

 Dartmouth Political Union

-The Dartmouth Political Union was founded by William M. Reicher '22 and Vlado Vojdanovski '22 in the Dartmouth Fall term of 2018.
+The Dartmouth Political Union was founded by William M. Reicher and Vlado Vojdanovski in 2018.
 Since then, the club has grown to have over three hundred members.
 The DPU is a “nonpartisan student-run organization dedicated to providing a forum for respectful political discourse on campus” by “promoting facts, seeking nuance, and challenging preconceptions.”
 The DPU “works to bridge partisan divides and foster respect for the freedom of speech among the Dartmouth student community”.

-The DPU has aimed to host engaging speakers, who have included co-founder of the Black Panther Party Bobby Seale, former CIA Director John Deutch, Pulitzer-winning journalist Glenn Greenwald, and linguist and political Activist Noam Chomsky.
+The DPU has aimed to host engaging speakers, who have included co-founder of the Black Panther Party Bobby Seale, former CIA Director John Deutch, Pulitzer Prize winning journalist Glenn Greenwald, and linguist and political Activist Noam Chomsky.
 The DPU has also had success in organizing student-led debates and viewing parties for important events.
 DPU event attendance is among the highest of any club at Dartmouth College.

 Rockefeller Center

-The Nelson A. Rockefeller Center for Public Policy and the Social Sciences sponsors numerous dinner discussion groups with strong followings including PoliTALK, Daniel Webster Legal Society, Women in Leadership, Agora, First Year Forum, and Vox Masters.
+The Nelson A. Rockefeller Center for Public Policy and the Social Sciences sponsors numerous dinner discussion groups with strong followings, including PoliTALK, Daniel Webster Legal Society, Women in Leadership, Agora, First Year Forum, and Vox Masters.

 Publications

-Dartmouth features many magazines funded by its Council on Student Organizations (COSO) as well as at least two independently funded newspapers, The Dartmouth and the Dartmouth Review.
-For more information on college publications, see Dartmouth College publications.
-Dartmouth's "Collegiate Journal of Art History" is the first such academic art history journal in the country.
+Dartmouth features two independently funded newspapers, The Dartmouth and The Dartmouth Review.
+The Dartmouth Jack-O-Lantern is a humor magazine.
+Dartmouth's Collegiate Journal of Art History is the first such academic art history journal in the country.
+Other campus publications include the Dartmouth Law Journal, Dartmouth Undergraduate Journal of Science, and Lifelines literary journal.
+The Aegis is Dartmouth College's yearbook.

+Radio

+Dartmouth Broadcasting is a self-supported student organization that operates two radio stations, WFRD-FM and WDCR-AM.
+WFRD is one of the few fully commercial college radio stations in the United States.